I do believe in the Six Million Dollar Man, but not Bigfoot…

 If I were of the resoluting type, I might state to try this approach more.

-The post "There is No Such Thing as Serendipity" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/01/such-thing-as-serendipity/) on January 11, 2012.
+The post "There is No Such Thing as Serendipity" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2012/01/such-thing-as-serendipity/) on January 11, 2012.